 For example, if you’re a life coach you could share motivational quotes on your feed.
 If you’re a business coach, you could share tip-based posts that offer actionable items for your audience.
-There are tons of apps that you can easily use to create a text-based quote in 2 minutes or less!
-One of my faves is Wordswag.
+There are tons of apps that you can easily use to create a text-based quote in 2 minutes or less, such as PicMonkey or Wordswag.

 2. Cartoons and Doodles

 Many different cartoonists are thriving on Instagram, so if you dabble in digital art, then why not give it a go?
 If you aren’t a digital artist, no problem!
 Go follow a few, and repost their cartoons.
 I have found some really great cartoonists on Instagram, and I love reposting their art.
 It gives some variety to my feed!

 Video actually enjoys greater engagement than photos on Instagram!
 So there you go: this really isn’t a purely image-based platform.
 You can make short videos with a smartphone, or with any other camera.
 You can even use screen capture for things like tutorials.
 Pre-record your video and simply upload it to Instagram.
 And nobody said YOU have to appear in the video!